mgreenberry/MS2-Smart-Associates/README.md

 ## Deployment

 ### Project creation
-* To website project was created by going to [Github](https://github.com/), a code hosting platform, using the following steps: -
+* The website project was created by going to [Github](https://github.com/), a code hosting platform, using the following steps: -
   1. Create an account using an email address and password or a google account
   2. Log in to account and create a new repository![](/assets/images/readme-images/creating-new-repository.png)
   3. Give this new repository a creative name.
 Then click the green Gitpod button which will take you to [Gitpod](https://gitpod.io/workspaces).
 Gitpod is an open source platform for code development ![](assets/images/readme-images/creating-respository-step-one.png) ![](assets/images/readme-images/ms2-smart-associates-gitpod.png)
-  4. Then open this platform and started coding
+  4. Then open this platform and start coding
   5. To save the work I had to do the following: - Click 'File', click 'auto save'
   6. To save the work to github I needed to do the following: -
     * git add (either the name of the file, i.e. index.html or '.' which adds everything that has been worked on that day)